Missing from Home and Care Operating Guidance

 RELATED CHAPTER

-Rotherham Safeguarding Children Partnership Procedures, Safeguarding Children and Young People from Sexual Exploitation Procedure1.
+Rotherham Safeguarding Children Partnership Procedures, Child Sexual Exploitation Procedure1.
 Context

 When a child or young person goes missing, this can be reflective of other safeguarding issues affecting him / her.